AndrasKovacs/antifunext/README.md

 Checked with: Agda-2.6.4.3, stdlib 2.0

 A model of Martin-Löf type theory (with pi, sigma, nat, identity, countable universes) where function extensionality is false.
-Pierre-Marie explained this to me at the TYPES 2024 conference.
+Pierre-Marie Pédrot explained this to me at the TYPES 2024 conference.
 Other sources:

 - Paper by Pédrot & Tabareau: https://people.mpi-sws.org/~dreyer/papers/pedrot-exceptional/paper.pdf